mathflare/mathflare/README.md

 - Bootstrap Icons.

 #### Where is the project hosted?
-- Cloudflare, Vercel, GitHub Pages, Netlify(testing only).
+- Cloudflare, GitHub Pages, Netlify(testing only).

 #### Can I contribute to the project?
 - Sure!
 We welcome all contributors.